Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Years ago, Consumer Reports rated spaghetti sauces.
 They found they had to rate them for two categories because some people like a sweet tangy sauce and others don't.
 If you like a sweet sauce you can make it sweet, but if you don't you can get stuck with a sauce your family will not enjoy.

 When using store bought jar spaghetti sauce, after pouring all the sauce into the pan, put about a tablespoon of water in the jar, screw the lid back on and shake.
 Then pour the rest of the sauce out.
-This way you use all the sauce and none is wasted by sticking to the sides of the jar.

 This is a guide about should I saute onions for spaghetti sauce?
 Many think that sauteing the onion, will bring out more flavor in your sauce.